muthuvel26/self-study-/Tkinter/README.md

-the folder files contains only about tkinter
+The folder files contains only about tkinter